sglanger/pg_hl7/README.md

 	http://yourhost:8080
 ---

 and see the usual MIRTH control installer.
-GO ahead and the the java web start control and initiate Mirth then install any relvent HL7 channels you hav for your site.
+Go ahead and the the java web start control and initiate Mirth then install any relevent HL7 channels you have for your site.
 They will be stored to the postgres dbase.
 For the HL7 channel, make sure it points to the correct postgres endpoint also, for example

 ---
 	DatabaseConnectionFactory.createDatabaseConnection('org.postgresql.Driver', 'jdbc:postgresql://127.0.0.1:5432/rsnadb','edge','yourpasshere');
 ---

-With all containers in this stack running you shuold see the follow new ports exposed on your docker host
+With all containers running you shuold see the follow new ports exposed on your docker host

 * '5432': postgres
 * '8080': mirth java webstart downloaded